Open-Model-Initiative/OMI-Data-Pipeline/hugging_face_documentation/photography-dataset-guidelines.md

 - **Global perspectives**: Cultural aesthetics, architecture, landscapes, and plant/animal life from your region
 - **Historic architecture**: Older buildings are especially valuable for expanding the model's range
 - **Museum exhibits**: Historic objects, artifacts, sculptures (check photography policies first)
-- **People and body parts**: Hands in various poses/angles, facial details, etc. (following Hugging Face Content Policy guidelines)
+- **People and body parts**: Hands in various poses/angles, facial details, etc. (following Hugging Face Content Policy guidelines and ensuring subjects have consented to participating in the dataset)